rajaurias/htmx-contact-app-java/README.md

-This is an attempt to convert the python <a href="https://github.com/bigskysoftware/contact-app">contact app</a> from the <a href="https://hypermedia.systems/book/contents/">Hypermedia Systems Book</a> into a java version with using spring web, thymeleaf frameworks.
+This is an attempt to convert the python <a href="https://github.com/bigskysoftware/contact-app">contact app</a> from the <a href="https://hypermedia.systems/book/contents/">Hypermedia Systems Book</a> into a java version using spring web, thymeleaf frameworks <a href="https://github.com/rajaurias/htmx-contact-app-java"> here </a>.

-# HTMX Contact App demo
+<a href="https://github.com/rajaurias/htmx-contact-app-java"># HTMX Contact App demo</a>

 ## Use following
 # Htmx